I caught Ebola in Guinea and survived

 Nine people in my family had the virus in total.
 My wife and my cousin survived too, so it is the three of us out of nine.

 We were very affected by the deaths of our relatives but we were also relieved that not all of us had died.
+It would have been such a catastrophe if we had all passed away.

 This was a lesson on a spiritual level and it has changed the way I look at life.